sigmf/SigMF/sigmf-spec.md

 #### Annotations Array

-The `annotations` value is an array of `annotation segment objects` that describe anything regarding the signal data not part of the Captures and Global objects.
+The `annotations` value is an array of `annotation` Objects that describe anything regarding the signal data not part of the Captures and Global Objects.
 It MUST be sorted by the value of each Annotation Segment's `core:sample_start` key, ascending.

 ##### Annotation Segment Objects

-Annotation segment objects contain key/value pairs and MUST contain a `core:sample_start` key/value pair, which indicates the first index at which the rest of the Segment's key/value pairs apply.
+Annotation segment Objects contain key/value pairs and MUST contain a `core:sample_start` key/value pair, which indicates the first index at which the rest of the Segment's key/value pairs apply.